MichaelRais/prototypes/README.md

 # Java microservice prototype in Spark framework with JUnit via Maven
 <ul>
 <li>A simple RESTful prototype of a microservice built in Spark framework, using JUnit in Maven via the Surefire plug-in.
-<li>The prototype itself loads and serves country code lookups.
-If you have Maven installed and download the source, you can run the prototype per the demo summary below.
+<li>This is a <i>functioning</i> prototype.
+The prototype itself loads and serves country code lookups.
-<li>I'm still sanding rough edges in this <i>functioning</i> prototype.
-Documentation just got started.
+<li>If you have Maven installed and download the source, you can run the prototype per the demo summary below.
 <li>I'm now a fan of the Spark Java framework for microservices:  http://sparkjava.com
 </ul>